 Students who are complicit may be subject to a \$150 fine, housing probation, and/or additional disciplinary action from the university.

-Students who are aware of an unauthorized weapon oncampus are strongly encouraged to notify the University Police and Dean of Students immediately.
+Students who are aware of an unauthorized weapon on campus are strongly encouraged to notify the University Police Department and the Dean of Students immediately.

 University Housing.
-Students found responsible for violating the Dangerous Instrument and Firearms policy may be subject to a \$300 fine and deferred housing suspension.
-Upon a second offense, an individual may be subject to a housing suspension without a refund for a period of at least one (1) year.
+Students found responsible for violating the Dangerous Weapons and Firearms policy may be subject to a \$300 fine and deferred housing suspension.
+Upon a second offense, an individual may be subject to a housing suspension without a refund for at least one (1) year.

-Please review JSU's Dangerous Weapons and Firearms policy for additional guidance.
+Please review Jacksonville State University's Dangerous Weapons and Firearms policy for additional guidance.